Driolar/SoccerTheory-Pharo/doc/Using SoThebo - The Soccer Theory Board.md

   Neither the center circle nor the penalty boxes are relevant for the Soccer Theory.
   The field boundaries, the middle line and the goals are required.
   Each goal is painted with the color of the team defending it.
-  The goal width is proportional to the world model.
+  The goal width is proportional to the goal size from the world model.
   ### Strategic zones
   ### Player tags
+  Each player may be tagged with one of the following graphical tags:
+  * the offside tag, a yellow (linesman) flag indicating that the player is in offside position.
+  * the uncovered tag, an eye (watch out!) indicating that the player is uncovered.

+Both tags cannot apply at the same time for a player, since a player in offside is automatically covered.